 - 1. Pre-vacancy, once the incumbent has announced their resignation - 2.
 The Vacancy (proper) - 3.
 Post-appointment, pending installation and licensing - 4.
 Post-installation and licensing

-Each stage of the Vacancy can bring challenges for the SSM, and Churchwardens in particular need to ensure sensitivity of approach and ensure collaborative working at every opportunity.
+Each stage of the Vacancy can bring challenges for the SSM, and Churchwardens, in particular, need to ensure sensitivity of approach and support collaborative working at every opportunity.